MultiSafepay/docs/content/payments/features/zero-authorization/_index.md

 Email requests to activate Zero Authorization in your MultiSafepay account to the Risk Team at <risk@multisafepay.com>

 ## Integration
-To integrate Zero Authorization using our API, see API Reference – [Zero Authorization](/api/#zero-authorization).
+To integrate Zero Authorization using our API, see API reference – [Zero Authorization](/api/#zero-authorization).

 Zero Authorization is not supported in our [ecommerce integrations](/integrations/ecommerce-integrations) by default, but you can customize it via our API.